- Pre-installation Instructions

 A message will appear informing you about the events you are tracking now.

-The last section of the Mailjet module’s ‘Settings’ tab is the (Mailjet) Account Information.
+And the last section of the ‘Settings’ tab is the (Mailjet) Account Information.

 Changes made here will be automatically reflected in the Profile page in your Mailjet account.

-Again, remember to click on ‘Save Settings’ when you make any changes!
+Again, remember to click on ‘Save configuration’ whenever you make any changes!

 Configure the default SMTP settings to send all email through Mailjet.

-API & Secret Key: You have already entered this information but in the event that you get a new API & Secret Key, you would simply update the information here.
+API & Secret Key: You have already entered this information when you activated the Mailjet module.
+However, in the event that you get a new API & Secret Key, you would simply update the information here.

 This tab will list all the configured domains you have as per the Sender Domains & Addresses page of your Mailjet account.
 By configuring an entire domain, you can add sender addresses from that domain without having to manually validate each one.